ashketchmmm/ashketchmmm.github.io/src/content/projects/project-3.md

 website: https://scratch.mit.edu/projects/512391378/
 ---

-This Scratch game was the final project for my Computer Programming I class, where I developed a simple platformer game with a story and game mode.
+This Scratch game was the final project for my Computer Programming I class at ASMSA, where I developed a simple platformer game with a story and game mode.
 All artwork was made by myself.